 Best Fit

-The partnership is ideal for restaurants with multiple partners and different classes of ownership (class A, Class B, preferred, etc.) who plan to be profitable as soon as possible.
-This is the most popular tax entity of choice for multi-partner independent restaurant(s).
+The partnership is ideal for restaurants with multiple partners and different classes of ownership (class A, Class B, preferred, etc.).
+This is the most popular tax entity of choice for multi-partner independent restaurant(s) because it offers flexibility with no tax consequences.

 Partnerships are also the entity of choice for multi-member entities holding real estate for the following reasons: